 Then there are guitar players who don’t give up, but keep doing what they’re doing.

 I was one of these.
-Thankfully I didn’t give up, but since I didn’t make any changes except for practicing more, it took me a long time to get unstuck and reach a breakthrough in my guitar playing.
+Thankfully I didn’t give up when I was in such a guitar rut, but since I didn’t make any changes except for practicing more, it took me a long time to get unstuck and reach a breakthrough in my guitar playing.

 If you’re stuck on guitar, there is one word screaming at you: Changes.

-If you weren’t doing something wrong, you wouldn’t be stuck in the first place.
+If you weren’t doing something wrong, you wouldn’t be stuck in a rut in the first place.

 In this article I will take you through two important aspects of learning the guitar and help you find for yourself what changes you need to take to get unstuck in literally a few hours.